-Our franchise and licensing fees and management fees increased primarily as a result of the addition of new properties to our management and franchise segment.
-Including new development and ownership type transfers, from January 1, 2018 to December 31, 2019, we added 827 managed and franchised properties on a net basis, providing an additional 116,499 rooms to our management and franchise segment.
-As new hotels stabilize in our system, we expect the fees received from such hotels to increase as they are part of our system for full periods.
+Including new development and ownership type transfers, from January 1, 2019 to December 31, 2020, we added 798 managed and franchised properties on a net basis, providing an additional 107,984 rooms to our management and franchise segment.
+While we have historically experienced increases to management and franchise fees as new hotels are a part of our system for full periods, the impact of the COVID-19 pandemic on our comparable hotels outweighed the impact of these property additions in 2020.